midtown-ai/glossary/glossary/o.md

  If the algorithm is too complex or flexible (e.g. it has too many input features or it’s not properly regularized), it can end up “memorizing the noise” instead of finding the signal.
 This overfit model will then make predictions based on that noise.
 It will perform unusually well on its training data… yet very poorly on new, unseen data. `A key challenge with overfitting, and with machine learning in general, is that we can’t know how well our model will perform on new data until we actually test it`.
 To address this, we can split our initial [dataset] into separate [training][Training Subset] and [test subsets][Test Subset].
 To avoid over-fitting, try [hyperparameter optimization].

  Reasons for overfitting:
-  * too few training examples
+  * too few training examples (connect samples when in fact the connection is not a simple straight line!)
   * running the training process for too many epochs.
 Consider [early stopping] ?

  ![]( {{site.assets}}/o/overfitting_fitting_comparison.png ){: width="100%"}